-- Drain the water from potatoes and combine them with spinach and sour cream mixture (either in the pot or directly in an oven-proof dish).
-Pour the mixture in an oven-proof dish (see note 6) and cover with grated cheese.
+- Drain the water from the potatoes and combine them with the spinach and sour cream mixture (either in the pot or directly in an oven-proof dish).
+Pour the mixture into an oven-proof dish (see note 6) and cover with grated cheese.

 - Cook at 400° Fahrenheit (200° Celsius) until the cheese is golden brown and potatoes soft, about 25 minutes.

 - You can use either olive oil or normal cooking oil (sunflower, vegetable).